Professor Mark KnightProfessor in Literature, Religion and Victorian Studies

 Mark Knight joined the Department in January 2016, having taught previously at the University of Toronto and Roehampton University.
 He has taught widely in the area of British literature post-1800, and specialises in Victorian Literature and Religion.

-Mark's books include Chesterton and Evil (Fordham University Press, 2004), Nineteenth-Century Religion and Literature (co-authored with Emma Mason, Oxford University Press, 2006) and An Introduction to Religion and Literature (Continuum, 2009).
-He has co-edited collections on religion and literature for Ashgate (2006) and Continuum (2009), and is the co-editor of Literature and the Bible: A Reader (Routledge, 2013).
-Most recently, Mark has edited The Routledge Companion to Literature and Religion (2016), a major work with new essays by 40 leading international scholars from departments of literature, religion and theology.
+His books include Chesterton and Evil (Fordham University Press, 2004), Nineteenth-Century Religion and Literature (co-authored with Emma Mason, Oxford University Press, 2006), An Introduction to Religion and Literature (Continuum, 2009), and Good Words: Evangelicalism and the Victorian Novel (The Ohio State University Press, 2019).
+He has co-edited collections on religion and literature for Ashgate (2006) and Continuum (2009), co-edited Literature and the Bible: A Reader (Routledge, 2013), and edited The Routledge Companion to Literature and Religion (Routledge, 2016).

-Mark has supervised and examined PhD students in Britain, Canada and the USA, and he would be delighted to hear from anyone with related research interests who is interested in coming to do their PhD at Lancaster.
+Mark has supervised and examined PhD students in Britain, Canada, the USA, and the Netherlands, and he would be delighted to hear from anyone with broadly related research interests who is interested in coming to do their PhD at Lancaster.